bhall2001/serverless-nextjs-github-ci-cd/README.md

 ## Getting started

-Our goal is to deploy a project generated with create-next-app and serverless nextjs to staging and production environments simply by checking into the master branch and tagging a commit with a version number.
+Our goal is to deploy a project generated with create-next-app and serverless nextjs to staging and production environments simply by checking into the main branch and tagging a commit with a version number.

 First, create a new repository on GitHub.
 After all we intend to deploy staging and production environments automatically from Github ;-)